This article has been updated from a previous version.

-If you take and pass a recognized driver’s education course, you should be eligible for a discount on your rate from your insurer.
+If you take and pass a recognized driver education course, you should be eligible for a discount on your rate from your insurance provider.
 Is it too late to take a course now that you have your licence?
-According to our research, no. Driver’s ed courses teach driving strategies for many situations that you’ll encounter — poor weather, heavy traffic, night driving — and make you a safer driver.
+According to our research, no. Driver education courses teach driving strategies for many situations that you’ll encounter — poor weather, heavy traffic, night driving — and make you a safer driver.
 Check with your insurance company.
 If you’ve had your licence for many years, you may already be getting the experience discount.

-Your driving record is one of the metrics insurers consider when calculating your premium, and it’s the one part of that calculus you can control.
+Your driving record is one of the metrics insurance providers consider when calculating your premium, and it’s the one part of that calculus you can control.
 That means driving cautiously and avoiding getting traffic tickets or into a collision.

-Tickets and at-fault accidents will result in higher premiums.
-Should you end up with a ticket or are involved in an accident, make sure you compare rates on renewal because the increase you may see with your current provider may mean they’re no longer the provider who gives you the best car insurance rate.
+Tickets and at-fault accidents will result in a higher premium.
+Should you end up with a ticket or are involved in a collision, make sure you compare car insurance rates on renewal because the increase you may see with your current provider may mean they’re no longer the provider who gives you the best car insurance rate.

 Bundle your home and auto policies

-Many insurers, particularly those linked to banks and financial institutions, will offer a discount if you bundle your car insurance with your other insurance, like home insurance.
-It’s important to make sure your discounted rate is better than a rate from a standalone insurer.
+Many insurance providers, particularly those linked to banks and financial institutions, will offer a discount if you bundle your car insurance with your other insurance, like home insurance.
+It’s important to make sure your discounted rate is better than a rate from a standalone insurance provider.

 Pay your premium upfront